omarreis/vsop2013/planetfun/README.md

 These are used to rotate dummyMoonOrbitCenter, which is attached to dummyEarth.
 This makes the Moon rotate around Earth.
 Moon orbit radius is not used at this time ( a fake larger orbit is used )

-Earth rotation is based on GAST (Greenwitch Apparent Sideral Time).
+Earth rotation is based on GAST (Greenwitch Apparent Sidereal Time).

 Both the Earth and Star background spheres are tilted by 23°26′ (Earth's ecliptic obliquity).
-Other planets orbit's are nearly parallel to Earth's, so planets Z coordinates are usualy small (except for Pluto which has a large obliquity)
+Other planets orbit's are nearly parallel to Earth's, so planets Z coordinate are usualy small.

 Augmented reality mode uses phone azimuth-elevation-roll sensor properties ( FiremonkeySensorFusion component ) to set 3D phone corresponding attitude.
-Used quaternion rotation instead of manipulating RotationAngle vector ( Euler angles ) , which leads to upleasent gymbal locks.
-A helper class was set for manipulating the 3d object transformation Matrix )
+Used quaternion rotation instead of manipulating RotationAngle (Euler angles), which leads to upleasant gymbal locks.
+A helper class was set for manipulating the 3d object's transformation Matrix instead.

 Scene uses only one light: a Sun centered ambient light.
 This results in correct object ilumination (ex: Moon disk ilumination) as a secondary result of the model :)